Digital transformation: Sustainability and digital transformation

-Digital transformation is often perceived as a reactive measure to address customer demands, competition, and regulatory compliance.
+Digital transformation is often described as a reactive response to factors such as customer demands, competitive pressures, and regulatory requirements.
 However, it can be a proactive opportunity for organizations to achieve sustainable business practices and facilitate a circular economy.
 By building sensing, smart, sustainable, and social capabilities, enterprises can capture valuable information, make faster and smarter decisions, and adapt to changing environments.

 Aligning digital transformation with sustainability can enhance performance by engaging stakeholders, optimizing resource allocation, and reducing risks.
 A comprehensive business case that prioritizes sustainability benefits and multidimensional returns can secure the necessary resources for successful implementation.
 To achieve sustainability goals, effective governance, integration, change management, and stakeholder involvement are critical factors.